-This wonderfully original 1909-P VDB Lincoln Cent has superb eye appeal with fantastic luster and strong strike.
-Glowing bright red color and surfaces.
-Certified: PCGS MS65 RD
+This wonderfully original 1909-P Lincoln Cent has superb eye appeal with fantastic luster and strong strike.
+Superb color and surfaces.
+Lots of red remains.
+Certified: PCGS MS65 RB

 Check by mail | Credit Card/PayPal |